akudev/scan-dtslint-performancetest/README.md

 Run `npm start` several times to get a somewhat stable reading - the first time is often slower.

 The duration is printed on the command line when finished.

+Make it run in a location where the on-access scanner is not active, distorting the result.